satya-das/cib/README.md

 Assuming `pub/` is the folder that contains public headers that library wants to publish. `exp/` is the folder where cib creates headers (and also some source files) that forms the part of published SDK. `cib/` is the folder where cib creates glue code for library.
 Library is expected to compile these sources as part of itself. `Example` is the name of the module (or library).
 It is a mandatory command line argument required by cib to define glue code.

-<a name="disectionofcibgeneratedcode"></a>
+<a name="cibarchitecturedetail"></a>

 ## 10\.
-Disection of CIB generated code
+CIB Architecture Detail
-For better understanding of what CIB architecture is we will consider examples to see what will happen if we want to publish SDK using CIB.
-We will start with trivial example and slowly build on that to understand what CIB tool will do in more complex cases.
+For better understanding of what CIB architecture is we will consider examples to see what are the required glue code to publish SDK using CIB.
+We will start with trivial example and slowly build on that to understand what CIB architecture requires in more complex cases.
 Most part of code generated by CIB are solely for compilers.
 Developers (of both library and client) don't even need to look into them.
 But we will look into generated code to understand CIB architecture.

-**Note**: All examples mentioned below are real programs, however tiny, they are working piece of code and also serve the purpose of testing CIB.
+**Note**: All examples mentioned below are real programs, however tiny, they are working piece of code and are actually an automated tests for CIB.

-**TODO**: _Update below explanation as the CIB tool has changed significantly._

 <a name="example-1-asimpleclass"></a>

 ### 10.1\.
 Example-1 - A Simple Class
 To begin with we will consider following example:

-[**File: pub/example.h**]:
+[**File**: pub/example.h] _Public header of library_:

 ```c++
 #pragma once